mcarfagno/nd013-c2-fusion/README.md

 * **Aspect Ratio**: all vehicles have appear to have a similar aspect ratio, expecitally in a bev representation, including otherwise outliers such as pick up trucks.
 * **Windshields**: glass does not reflect and does not cause a energy return, as such in all vehicles it appears as a "hole" in the pointcloud wich is very characteristic.
 * **Side mirrors**: despite being small, they stand out quite a lot.
 I also suspect they create a stronger *intensity* return signal being reflective.

-The **Tires** tires are easily cut-off in the top lidar due to limitied field of view and depending on the observation point.
+* **Tires** tires are easily cut-off in the top lidar due to limitied field of view, but still manage to stand out.

 ### Visualize range image channels (ID_S1_EX1)
 <img src="img/midterm/range_image.png" >